 This strand enables students to examine how democracy works and the role of the media in a democracy.

 The study of strand 1 is essential for students’ successful engagement with strands 2 and 3.
-Strands 2 and 3 can be taught sequentially; in reverse order; or in an integrated way.
+All stands however should be taught in an integrated way.
 Many of the learning outcomes are inter-related across the strands and a non-linear approach to planning is advised to allow linkages to be made across the learning.

 Students might be encouraged to maintain a reflection journal to help them reflect on their learning throughout the course.
 The journal could include

 - some of the big ideas they have learned

 - reflection on key insights they have gained and what it means for their own lives or for the future

 The Classroom-Based Assessment reflects the learning students undertake in this NCCA short course.
 Schools have the flexibility to adapt any NCCA short course to suit their particular needs and school context.
 If adapting the course, schools may also need to adapt the Classroom-Based Assessment, so that it reflects the learning their students undertook.
 Schools may also develop their own short course(s) and related Classroom-Based Assessment.
 Guidelines for schools who wish to develop their own short course(s) are available.

 The learning outcomes of this course are broadly aligned with the level indicators for Level 3 of the National Framework of Qualifications (Appendix 2).